-Jenkins is used to configure the jobs for several projects, so that these projects can be built on various triggers by Jenkins.
+Jenkins is used to configuring the jobs for several projects so that these projects can be built on various triggers by Jenkins.
 To create/configure a job, the description is given below:

-1. Using the Jenkins URL on your system, go to Jenkins home page.
+1. Using the Jenkins URL on your system, go to the Jenkins home page.

 2. Use the Jenkins menu and select the 'new job' option.

 3. Define the Job name here.

 4. Pick the Job type from the available options as per your project requirement.

 5. A new job can also be created by copying any existing job.
 For this, the 'Copy existing job' option is selected and the existing job’s name is defined.

 6. After submitting the request, a page to configure the new job will be presented to you.